andmoredev/layerless-esbuild-lambda/README.md

 ## Setup GitHub environment
 1. Create an GitHub environment named *sandbox*
 2. Add your Pipeline Execution Role (PIPELINE_EXECUTION_ROLE), CloudFormation Execution Role (CLOUDFORMATION_EXECUTION_ROLE) and a target S3 bucket name for the artifacts (ARTIFACTS_BUCKET_NAME).
 Here is an explanation by [Chris Ebert](https://twitter.com/realchrisebert) on how to set this up.
+3. You need to authenticate
 ![GitHub Environment Configuration](docs/images/github-configuration.png)
+4. Setup auth secrets, you can learn how to set these up by looking at the post mentioned above around securing your APIs with cognito.
+    a.
+Add COGNITOPOOL_URL you can get this from the Cognito service in the console and append `/oauth/token` to the url.
+    b.
+TEST_CLIENT_ID and TEST_CLIENT_SECRET.
+These values can be found in your user pool client.
+    c.
+SCOPES should be whatever you set for your resource server to accept.

 ## Run Deployment
 In the Actions in GitHub you can select the *Deploy to Sandbox* Workflow.
 There will be a button to *Run workflow* where you can now select the branch you wish to deploy.